diequies/100daysofdata/README.md

 ---

+### **Day 137 of #100DaysOfData Challenge**

+Today I have been traveling, therefore I couldn't progress that much, just did some work in *Omdena* project to try to finish the Active Learning tool.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+The main work I did was to organize the folders and its effect on the tool/code.
+We are now refactoring the code, but it should be ready soon, we just need to put the pieces together.

+---

 ### **Day 136 of #100DaysOfData Challenge**

 Spent most of the day to progress *Omdena* project, otherwise we would not complete it in time.
 Also I spent some time preparing for my interview for Data Engineering role.